23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Ecommerce optimization is essential for any business owner who wants to stand out and get found amidst the Amazons and eBays of the world.
-Small ecommerce shops can perform very well, but you have to know how to make your site discoverable and compelling.
+A small online store can perform very well, but you have to know how to make your site discoverable and compelling.

-I’m going to describe ecommerce optimization, explain conversion rates, and help you calculate your own conversion rate.
-Next, we’ll jump into 22 helpful tips to maximize conversions on your site.
+This post will describe ecommerce optimization, explain conversion rates, and help you calculate your own conversion rate.
+Next, we’ll discuss 23 helpful tips to maximize conversions on your ecommerce website.

 What is Optimization in Ecommerce?

-The term “ecommerce optimization” refers to the process of preparing your website to not only attract, but also to retain, visitors.
+The term “ecommerce optimization” refers to the process of preparing your website to attract and retain, visitors.
 In other words, it’s a way to get people to your ecommerce store and convince them to convert.

 The ecommerce optimization process can involve lead generation, lead magnets, exit popups, incentives, calls to action, and more.
 If you make your ecommerce store irresistible, people won’t be able to look away.